1. Why use this guide?

 University of Glasgow Library, Special Collections Department catalogues are available online.

 The National Resource Centre for Dance holds the records of many dance associations and societies, as well as collections of dance companies and individual collectors' papers.

 5. Useful websites

 Access to Archives (A2A) - the A2A database contains catalogues describing archives held locally in England and Wales and dating from the eighth century to the present day.

 The Archives Hub provides a single point of access to descriptions of archives held in UK universities and colleges.
 At present these are primarily at collection-level, although where possible they are linked to complete catalogue descriptions.

 Archives in London and the M25 area (AIM25) is a major project to provide electronic access to collection level descriptions of the archives of over fifty higher education institutions and learned societies within the greater London area.

-British Library Newspaper Collections holds the most important and extensive collections of national and provincial newspapers of Britain, including Melody maker and New Musical Express.
+British Library Newspaper Collections holds the most important and extensive collections of national and provincial newspapers, journals and trade papers relating to Britain and selected overseas countries.
 These are an invaluable source for copies of reviews, commentaries and articles on film, television, music and the performing arts.

 Cecilia: mapping the UK music resource.
 This project, which is a joint initiative involving Ensemble, the Music Libraries Trust and the United Kingdom branch of the International Association of Music Libraries, Archives, and Documentation Centres (IAML(UK)) will create a web-based collection level map of music resources in UK libraries, archives and specialist music institutions.